 Watch the recording of the Needs Assessment Townhall hosted in partnership with HMA.

 - Colorado's behavioral health system is in the process of transformation.
 Click to learn more.

 Colorado's behavioral health system is in the process of transformation.
 The Behavioral Health Administration (BHA) is a new cabinet-level agency, housed within the Department of Human Services, designed to be the single entity responsible for driving coordination and collaboration across state agencies to address behavioral health needs.
 Many behavioral health programs such as crisis services, substance use treatment, and care coordination are now administered by the BHA.

-Colorado's two Mental Health Institutes and the Forensic Services division will remain within the Office of Behavioral Health.
+Colorado's two Mental Health Hospitals and the Forensic Services division will remain within the Office of Civil and Forensic Mental Health.